jawadnassar/jawad.ca/_posts/2023-07-02-writeup-sqli-portswigger-unionattack-query-oracle-version.md

 ### Steps

 Given that it's an Oracle DB, it is mandatory for every `SELECT` statement to include a `FROM` clause.
-Oracle offers a placeholder table named `DUAL`, which can be utilized for our purposes.
+Oracle offers a placeholder table named `DUAL`, which can be utilized to help us determine the number of columns and their types.

 For instance, through this union attack `?category=Pets' UNION SELECT banner,'a' FROM v$version--`, we can execute the subsequent query: `SELECT banner FROM v$version`.